 Final Recommendation Statement

-Alcohol Misuse: Screening and Behavioral Counseling Interventions in Primary Care, May 2013
+Alcohol Misuse: Screening and Behavioral Counseling Interventions in Primary Care

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.